 "An in lieu program provides another mechanism for the provision of parking, thereby reducing the need for variances.
 This helps to ensure that all landowners are treated equitably.
-[Since April 2008, the City of Los Altos has approved 7 development projects that granted variances or exceptions for 289 parking stalls required by code (Appendix C)].
+[Since 2006, the City of Los Altos has approved 8 development projects that granted variances or exceptions for 292 parking stalls required by code (Appendix C: Examples of projects granted "waivers" to parking requirements (we use the term "waive" to refer to the granting of exceptions or variances when projects do not meet parking requirements) with calculations of parking required if (1) restaurant outdoor seating is not counted and (2) under proposed code)].